Operation Goodwood: Epsom, Windsor and Charnwood

 After a few days to recover from the storm, the British began Operation Epsom on 26 June.
 The newly arrived VIII Corps (Lieutenant-General Richard O'Connor), was to attack west of Caen, southwards across the Odon and Orne rivers, capture an area of high ground near Bretteville-sur-Laize, encircling the city.
 The attack was preceded by Operation Martlet, to secure the VIII Corps flank by capturing high ground on the right of the axis of advance.
 The Germans managed to contain the offensive by committing all their strength, including two panzer divisions just arrived in Normandy, earmarked for an offensive against British and American positions around Bayeux.
 Several days later, the Second Army made a frontal assault on Caen Operation Charnwood.
 The attack was preceded by Operation Windsor, to capture the airfield at Carpiquet just outside Caen.
 By 9 July, Caen north of the Orne and Odon rivers had been captured but German forces retained possession of the south bank and a number of important locations, including the Colombelles steel works, whose tall chimneys commanded the area.

-Shortly after the capture of northern Caen during Operation Charnwood, the British mounted a raid against the Colombelles steelworks complex to the north-east of the city, which was a failure.
+Shortly after the capture of northern Caen, the British mounted a raid against the Colombelles steelworks complex to the north-east of the city, which was a failure.
 The factory area remained in German hands, its tall chimneys providing observation posts that overlooked the Orne bridgehead.
 At 01:00 on 11 July, elements of the 153rd (Highland) Infantry Brigade, supported by Sherman tanks of the 148th Regiment Royal Armoured Corps, moved against the German position.
 The intention was to secure the area for troops from the Royal Engineers to destroy the chimneys before retiring.
 At 05:00, the British force was ambushed by Tiger tanks and was forced to withdraw after losing nine tanks.
-The Second Army launched two preliminary operations; according to Montgomery, their purpose was to "engage the enemy in battle unceasingly; we must 'write off' his troops; and generally we must kill Germans".
+The Second Army launched two preliminary operations; according to General Bernard Montgomery, their purpose was to "engage the enemy in battle unceasingly; we must 'write off' his troops; and generally we must kill Germans".
 Historian Terry Copp called this the moment where the Normandy campaign became a battle of attrition.